zaktaw/PartyRoulette/README.md

 ## Setup

 PartyRoulette is a self hosted bot, so you need to create a new application on Discord Developer Portal (https://discord.com/developers/) to obtain a token for the bot.

-Once you have obtained a token go to the config.json file.
+### Edit config.json file

     config.json